 Audit risks and areas of focus Risk / area of focus Risk identified Change from PY Details Going concern and covid-19 disclosures Inherent risk New risk Covid-19 has created a number of financial pressures throughout Local Government.
 There is currently not a clear statement of financial support from MHCLG that covers all financial consequences of Covid-19.
 CIPFA's Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 sets out that organisations that can only be discontinued under statutory prescription shall prepare their accounts on a going concern basis.
 However, International Auditing Standard 570 Going Concern, as applied by Practice Note 10: Audit of financial statements of public sector bodies in the United Kingdom, still requires auditors to undertake sufficient and appropriate audit procedures to consider whether there is a material uncertainty on going concern that requires reporting by management within the financial statements, and within the auditor's report.
-We are obliged to report on such matters within the section of our audit review management's assessment of the going concern basis applying IAS1 Presentation of Financial Statements.
+We are obliged to report on such matters within the section of our audit report 'Conclusions relating to Going Concern'.
+To do this, the auditor must review management's assessment of the going concern basis applying IAS1 Presentation of Financial Statements.
 As the Council has now merged, managements assessment and disclosure should focus on the financial sustainability of the new Unitary Council.
+IAS 37 assessment Inherent risk New risk In 2018/19 the Council recognised a contingent liability in respect of irrecoverable legal costs as a result of a claim against the Council arising from legal action taken by the Council in relation to an environmental health matter.
+Management will need to update their assessment against the requirements of IAS 37 to assessment whether the claim still meets the requirements of a contingent liability.